Have you checked your peach trees yet to see if you have a crop this season? Or your nectarine and apricot trees?

-The Anzac peaches (one of the first to flower at our place) have set a good crop as usual.
-If you have this – or any other early season varieties – it’s time to start thinning.
+The Anzac peaches are one of the first to flower at our place, and nearly always set a good crop.
+If you have this (or any other early-season varieties) it may even be time to start thinking about fruit thinning.

 As well as peaches, you’ll also be thinning apricots soon (if you haven’t already started).
 While you’re doing so, it’s a good time to look out for signs of blossom blight in your tree.

 Even though this disease does most damage when the tree is flowering, it can also affect the fruit that has set.
 This is because the disease that causes blossom blight also causes brown rot.

 It’s not unusual to see remnants of it alongside healthy apricots, if you’ve had a mild case.

 What should you do next to look after your peaches?

 If you notice any of these diseased flowers on your apricot or peach tree (and you also have healthy fruit) then knock off or prune away any diseased flowers or shoots.
 This is for two reasons: